Cerebellum-Network/Cere-Freeport/README.md

 ![Tutorial](https://user-images.githubusercontent.com/5919565/138561407-f5488c7b-e678-4292-8189-c7ab926d5734.gif)

-## Modules overview
+## Quickstart guide

 Building your own custom secure asset solutions for NFT's is challenging and very hard to decentralize.
 Cere Freeport is the all-in-one solution that helps you to launch NFT-backed features into your app much faster, all the features including minting NFT's, uploading NFT-based assets to Cere DDC (Decentralized Data Cloud), configuring royalties, and even enabling permissioned NFT!
+Our team has all documentation you need prepared and ready to be used.
+The quickstart guide (coming soon) provides you with an overview of how to use Freeport and integrate it with your app or game.
+There are even several options to choose from based on your preferred set-up.
+A high-level overview for connecting Freeport to other software:
+1. Push model
+  a.
+Basic Freeport CMS or your own CMS
+  b.
+Backend Services
+2. Pull model

+Integrate and start using Freeport right now with help of our quickstart guide (coming soon).

+## Modules overview

-The documentations below are the starting points (will be continuously updated the coming days):
+The documentations below are the starting points (will be continuously updated along the way):

 |Name|Description|Status|Documentation|
 |---|---|---|---|